 However, this can also be a perilous situation.
 If you struggle to make payments on your card, it may set you back even further, which could ruin your business credit score.
 This might cause future lenders to think twice before giving you a loan.
 If you decide to get a business credit card, pick one with a good interest rate.
 It’s also a good idea to have a plan to stay on top of payments because some credit cards hike up their interest rates if you are even one day late.

 Many business owners don’t know a financing method available that can give you an advance on future revenue gains or invoice payments: invoice factoring.
-Essentially, the company that does invoice factoring will give you money upfront for invoices already sent out.
+Essentially, the invoice factoring company will give you money upfront for invoices already sent out.
 If you have outstanding invoices and bills piling up, factoring is a strategy you should consider.

 Once your invoices are paid, you settle your debt with the factoring company.
-This gives you a shorter gap between billed work and getting payments out to suppliers.
+This reduces the gap between billed work and getting payments out to suppliers.
 As any business owner knows, even when things go a bit more slowly, you still have employees and bills to pay.
 Sometimes, your customers can wait until the last minute to pay their bills, but you have another option with factoring.

-U.S. Treasury Secretary Larry Summers said he expects online lenders to reach over 70% of small businesses soon at the 2015 LendIt conference, and their speed makes all the difference.
+US Treasury Secretary Larry Summers said he expects online lenders to reach over 70% of small businesses, and their speed makes all the difference.
 You can get funded in days, not weeks or months, which is significant for any small business.
 They also offer customized loan sizes, which you can tailor to your specific needs.

-To be approved for capital from an alternative lending solution, you will need to provide your monthly cash flow because some lenders have annual revenue requirements.
+To be approved for capital from an alternative lending solution, you must provide your monthly cash flow because some lenders have annual revenue requirements.
 Usually, the application process can be completed in less than an hour.
 Also, the paperwork requirements are significantly less than a traditional bank loan, which is excellent news for small businesses.

 Opening yourself to alternative avenues for capital can give you a better sense of control over your business, especially when traditional banks turn you down.
 By determining other routes of getting the money you need, you might be able to expand your business more than you ever thought possible.

-Markaaz provides you with a one-stop-shop platform that helps your business succeed.
 The Markaaz team is in the process of implementing new features that will increase access to financing and reduce the friction in payments.
 This will all be integrated into our pre-verified directory for small businesses, which allows you to find new suppliers and business partners and monitor them over time.
-We work with leading companies, both small and large, to ensure you have all you need to succeed in one place.
-We work with institutions of all sizes to build a one-stop-shop for small businesses to find verified suppliers, monitor them, and improve their cash flow.
+We work with institutions of all sizes to build a one-stop shop for small businesses to find verified suppliers, monitor them, and improve their cash flow.
 This includes the features that would give small businesses a better idea of what financing and capital options are available, opening up a world of opportunities.